I can finally show them off!

 Lipoedema liposuction is a surgical procedure whereby fat is removed from the affected area via a tube.
 While this type of surgery is not a cure for the condition, it can help reduce swelling, pain and bruising, as well as improve mobility.
 For many people, the results of lipoedema liposuction are long-lasting.

-What Are The Symptoms of Lipoedema?
+What Are The Symptoms Of Lipoedema?

 The main symptom of lipoedema is the development and appearance of abnormal body fat.
 The fat usually feels lumpy beneath the skin.
 It is most likely to affect the lower body, and sometimes the arms, and it usually starts to develop during puberty or the menopause.